5 Easy Middle Eastern Appetizers to Elevate Your Shawarma Experience

 For a light and fresh appetizer, tabbouleh is the way to go.
 This refreshing salad is filled with minced parsley, juicy tomatoes, mint, bulgur wheat, and a light dressing of olive oil and lemon juice.
 The citrusy, lemony taste of tabbouleh is just what’s needed to wash the palate between bites, allowing each successive bite of shawarma to be even more flavorful.
 And with the minced herbs, there is a cooling contrast to the denser meat.

+Tabbouleh is a staple on any mezze platter and pairs beautifully with richer dips like hummus and baba ganoush.
 For a gluten-free option, substitute bulgur with quinoa.
-It provides a similar texture but dedicates the dish.
+It provides a similar texture but keeps the dish light and healthy.

 3. Baba Ganoush—A Smoky Eggplant Delight